radius-project/bicep-types-aws/artifacts/bicep/aws/aws.logs/default/types.md

 * **DeliveryDestinationType**: string (ReadOnly): Displays whether the delivery destination associated with this delivery is CloudWatch Logs, Amazon S3, or Kinesis Data Firehose.
 * **DeliveryId**: string (ReadOnly, Identifier): The unique ID that identifies this delivery in your account.
 * **DeliverySourceName**: string (Required): The name of the delivery source that is associated with this delivery.
+* **FieldDelimiter**: string: The field delimiter to use between record fields when the final output format of a delivery is in Plain , W3C , or Raw format.
+* **RecordFields**: string[]: The list of record fields to be delivered to the destination, in order.
+If the delivery's log source has mandatory fields, they must be included in this list.
+* **S3EnableHiveCompatiblePath**: bool: This parameter causes the S3 objects that contain delivered logs to use a prefix structure that allows for integration with Apache Hive.
+* **S3SuffixPath**: string: This string allows re-configuring the S3 object prefix to contain either static or variable sections.
+The valid variables to use in the suffix path will vary by each log source.
+See ConfigurationTemplate$allowedSuffixPathFields for more info on what values are supported in the suffix path for each log source.
 * **Tags**: [Tag](#tag)[]: The tags that have been assigned to this delivery.

 ## AWS.Logs/DeliverySourceProperties